dalesgit/obsidian/pages/10th-anniversary.md

 - 10 years is long enough to have traveled together thousands of miles, But there are still miles and miles that lie before us.
   Take your pick.
 I would still choose you.
+  Today I delight inside when I look up at you